hlogeon/LaravelBoilerplate/readme.md

 ## Example workflow

+1. Think about your contexts and define it's "borders"
 1. Create a new Application(e.g User) and describe API.
 Spend some time here to make API clear, easy to understand
 2. Add dummy test cases for your API(should fail)
 3. Create your Domain and Implement business logic.
 Use ubiquitis language(`$user->register()` instead of `$user->create()` etc)